-There have been no changes in the Company's internal control over financial reporting during the Company's fiscal quarter ended October 31, 2023, that materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
+During the year ended October 31, 2024, the implementation of a new ERP system at our primary U.S. operations of the Cooper Surgical segment impacted our internal control over financial reporting.
+Except for the system implementation and the identification of the material weakness described above, there have been no changes in our internal control over financial reporting during the quarter ended October 31, 2024, that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.